 NOTE FOR ADMINS

-If you click on a community form, you will be taken to the form editor.
-Select Stats in the form menu to be taken to the statistics page for that form.
+If you click on a community form, you will be taken to the form.
+Click the "Statistics" button in the form menu to be taken to the statistics page for that form.